 The idea of indoor rabbits is not a new one – rabbits have been kept inside houses for decades.
-In fact, any rabbit can become a house rabbit; they are not a specific breed, and there are some potential benefits to keeping indoor rabbits in the best indoor rabbit hutch, you'll be able to create a nice homey habitat for your floppy-eared friend.
+In fact, any rabbit can become a house rabbit; they are not a specific breed.
+There are some potential benefits to keeping indoor rabbits and if you invest in the best indoor rabbit hutch, you'll be able to create a nice homey habitat for your floppy-eared friend.

-Many people feel it allows them to build up a better relationship with their rabbits, and as they are living in closer proximity to them, to spot the signs of illness sooner.
-Rabbits are most active at dawn and dusk, so even if you work all day, you'll get plenty of social interaction from them before and after work, and social interactions are increased.
+Many people feel that keeping an indoor rabbit allows them to build a better relationship with them.
+The close proximity of their fluffy friend also means that they can spot any signs of illness sooner.
+Rabbits are most active at dawn and dusk, so even if you work all day, you'll get plenty of social interaction from them before and after work.

-For some people, having rabbits outdoors may not be an option even with the best rabbit hutch and best rabbit run they can find.
-They may live in an area with lots of foxes, may not have a garden, or it might not be safe and secure garden, or the temperature may be too hot or cold.
-Whatever the reason why an outdoor rabbit isn't for you, indoor rabbits can and do make great house pets.
+Having rabbits outdoors may not be an option for some people, even with the best rabbit hutch and best rabbit run they can find.
+They may live in an area with lots of foxes, or may not have a garden, or it might not be safe and secure.
+Equally, the temperature where they live may be too hot or cold.
+Whatever the reason why an outdoor rabbit isn't for you, indoor rabbits can make great house pets.

 1. Consider safety

-Rabbits love to chew and dig, this is totally natural for them but often they do not know what is safe to do so.
-They can easily chew through electrical cables, which may have fatal consequences.
+Rabbits love to chew and dig, and this behavior is totally natural for them.
+However, they don't always make safe choices when deciding what to chew.
+They can easily chew through electrical cables, which may, sadly, have fatal consequences.

 It is imperative that you bunny-proof your home.
 Move all electric cables and aerials out of the reach of your rabbits, and bear in mind how tall they are when standing on their hind legs and stretching.
 They might be able to reach higher than you think!
-Any belongings or decorative items you don't want chewing needs to be placed out of their way too, such as plants, books, TV remotes, shoes etc.
+Any belongings or decorative items you don't want chewing need to be placed out of their way, like plants, books, TV remotes, and shoes.

 2. Make the environment suitable

-Rabbits need to feel safe in their environment, and while they should be allowed access to a large area inside the home, they should also be allowed to retreat away for peace and quiet when they chose.
+Rabbits need to feel safe in their environment.
+While they should be allowed access to a large area inside the home, they should also be allowed to retreat away for peace and quiet when they choose.

-Rabbit cages can be used, but they must be open at all times, and used as a resting area or litter tray, and not to shut the rabbits away in.
+Rabbit cages can be used, but they must be open at all times and used as a resting area or litter tray, and not to shut the rabbits away in.
 The rabbits can be placed in a single, safe room if this need should arise.
-No indoor cages are large enough for any size rabbit to live in and be able to express normal behaviors.
+No indoor cages are large enough for any size of rabbit to live in and be able to express their normal behaviors.

-Rabbits do not like strong smells or loud noises – make sure you minimize these.
-Closing the door to the kitchen will minimize cooking smells, and keep the volume on televisions, computers, and radios down to a minimum.
+Rabbits do not like strong smells or loud noises, so make sure you minimize these.
+Closing the door to the kitchen will minimize cooking smells, and keeping the volume low on televisions, computers, and radios will help too.

-Ideally, all rabbits kept indoors should also have access to a large and safe enclosure outside, especially in the warmer months of the year, when they can graze and have access to the fresh air.
-To avoid picking up rabbits, which they find stressful, a tunnel/cat flap set-up is preferable for access to outdoors.
-However depending on your home, this may not be possible.
+Ideally, all indoor rabbits should also have access to a large and safe enclosure outside, especially in the warmer months of the year.
+This will allow them to graze and have access to fresh air.
+To avoid picking up your rabbit, which they often find stressful, a tunnel/cat flap set-up is preferable for access to the outdoors.
+Of course, depending on your home, this may not be possible.

 3. Rabbits will make a mess

-Rabbits love to chew and will happily chew on carpet (often the corners behind sofas and furniture where it is dark), wallpaper, and the plaster off the walls, especially if there is a lack of other stimulation in the environment.
-These can be dangerous, and cause blockages in the rabbit’s gastrointestinal tract.
-If you notice your rabbit chewing any items that they shouldn’t be, access must be blocked off to these areas.
-You will also need to increase the chewing and digging opportunities your rabbit does have.
-Some good ways to do this are providing more willow, apple, or seagrass balls, mats etc. to chew on and boxes to dig in.
+Rabbits will happily chew on the carpet, wallpaper, and plaster, especially if there is a lack of other stimulation in the environment.
+These can be dangerous and cause blockages in the rabbit's gastrointestinal tract.
+If you notice your rabbit chewing any items they shouldn't be, access must be blocked off to these areas.
+You will also need to increase the chewing, and digging opportunities your rabbit does have.
+Some good ways to do this are providing more willow, apple, or seagrass balls or mats to chew on and boxes to dig in.
 You should also ensure they have plenty of the best rabbit toys to play with.

-Hay is imperative to rabbits, and house rabbits are no different.
-Hay must be provided 24/7, and should always be fresh, sweet smelling, and free from dust.
-Feeding hay off the floor is preferable, and mimics a natural feeding and foraging pattern, rather than feeding from hay racks, but this can be messy.
-Place hay in several areas of your rabbits’ living area to encourage them to eat more.
+Hay is imperative to rabbits' digestion and health, and house rabbits are no different.
+Hay must be provided 24/7 and should always be fresh, sweet-smelling, and free from dust.
+Feeding hay off the floor is preferable and mimics a natural feeding and foraging pattern rather than feeding from hay racks, but this can be messy.
+Place hay in several areas of your rabbits' living space to encourage them to eat more.
 This should be changed at least daily, if not more often.

 Providing several litter trays will mean your rabbits are more likely to use them.
 Place them in corners in different areas, and make sure they are cleaned regularly.